By Day 3, Tom Geisbert knew the monkeys were going to die.

 It was Oct.
-16, 2001 -- barely a month after the Pentagon had burned and the World Trade Center had been reduced to rubble.
-Now a new wave of terror was gripping the country: letters filled with deadly anthrax spores.
+16, 2001, barely a month after the Pentagon had burned and the World Trade Center had been reduced to rubble.
+Now a new wave of terror gripped the country: letters filled with deadly spores.

 Geisbert was asked to examine the anthrax powder found in a letter mailed to Sen. Thomas A. Daschle.
 It was the first of many samples he'd analyze over several months while federal investigators sought the source of the anthrax spores.
 It was possible that the anthrax had come from the institute itself.
 Geisbert and his colleagues took polygraphs and answered questions.

 Meanwhile, Geisbert's binders full of Ebola research gathered dust in his office, amid the stacks of nature magazines on the floor and the wastebasket full of RC Cola cans.
 By the time he was able to turn his attention back to Ebola, in February 2002, his team had a lot of catching up to do: They were still crunching data from the 21-monkey experiment, thinking about a therapy for Ebola and talking about testing a promising vaccine that used another method.

 That vaccine, developed by Gary Nabel of the National Institute of Allergy and Infectious Diseases in Bethesda, worked in monkeys.
 Nabel published his results in 2003, to much public acclaim.

 Geisbert's feelings about Nabel's vaccine were complicated.
 He had helped Nabel test it in monkeys and said he was thrilled when it worked.
 Still, he was anxious to try out the idea he and Feldmann had discussed in Germany.